 Students' educational objectives, grades, attendance and conduct are reviewed on a regular basis.
-Students will be notified if their academic standing or conduct is unacceptable.
+Students will be notified if their academic standing or conduct is unacceptable but are ultimately responsible for their own academic standing.
 Failure to improve academic standing or behavior may result in further action.
 Tutorial programs and academic advisement are provided for students who are experiencing difficulties with their class work.
 Students are encouraged to seek academic assistance through the Education Department.
 Mandatory tutoring is required for students achieving below 70% in any given course, or any student currently on probation.